silasmathes/nashvitality_bdy/README.md

 In Titanium, make sure that the installed Titanium SDK matches the Titanium SDK listed in the tiapp.xml file in the NashVitality iOS project.

 To check the project installation, choose the green run icon and choose a target device (e.g., iPhone 5s).
 Titanium should eventually open the iOS simulator.
-For the first run of the App you may need to set a custom latitude and longitude corresponding to Nashvlle.
-Enter
-`36.164472`, `-86.775639` in the Debug-->Location-->Custom Location menu.
+For the first run of the App you may need to set a custom latitude and longitude corresponding to Nashville.To do so, go to the Debug-->Location-->Custom Location menu and enter `36.164472`, `-86.775639`

 ###**Introduction**